How to Create a Website with Jimdo

 When you add a new page to your website (more on that in Create website pages, below), you can add a bunch of new elements at once by choosing a Suggested Layout.
-This is one of the easiest ways to make a website.
+This is one of the easiest ways to create a website.
 Pick the type of page you are working on, then choose the option you like best.
 After you confirm that layout, you can click on each element and replace it with your own content.

 When you think about what should go on your website, remember to include more than just text.
 A text-heavy website is hard to read, and many people will skim right over what you've written.
 Break up your text by using photos and other visuals.

 Free Stock Photos